Health and Well-Being

-- To inform the development of community-based Extension programs that promote health and well-being among low-income families, with particular focus on rural families and Latino immigrant families.
+- Inform the development of community-based Extension programs that promote health and well-being among low-income families, with particular focus on rural families and Latino immigrant families.

-- he goal is to use biomarkers to point to what really matters: the child’s family and social environment.The overarching model is that biomarkers will adapt to meet the demands of the environment, but that process of adaptation isnot necessarily desirable from a public health perspective.
+- Use biomarkers to point to what really matters: the child’s family and social environment.The overarching model is that biomarkers will adapt to meet the demands of the environment, but that process of adaptation isnot necessarily desirable from a public health perspective.

 - Examine the impact of individual and environmental factors on such outcomes as depression, drug use, and criminal behavior of the parents and the children.

-- To lesson and prevent interpersonal violence, aggression,and family conflict
+- Lessen and prevent interpersonal violence, aggression, and family conflict.

 Kimberly Greder, family well-being, family health, rural, low-income, immigrant, food security, mental health, social support, community-based, and intervention.